-I am Thomas Bézy, second year PhD candidate at the Paris School of Economics under the supervision of Katrin Millock and Lucas Chancel.
+I am Thomas Bézy, third year PhD candidate at the Paris School of Economics under the supervision of Katrin Millock and Lucas Chancel.
 My research is centered on inequalities on the housing market, with a particular focus on adaptation to climate change.
 I am also a research fellow at the World Inequality Lab.

 I am currently visiting UC Berkeley Haas under the supervision of Antoine Levy at the Fisher Center for Real Estate.